 Clearly I am in love with this book - "My Grandmother Asked Me to Tell you She is Sorry" by Frederik Backman.
 I cannot recommend it enough.
 After I had listened to the audiobook thrice, I bought the physical book.
 It has made me think and laugh and cry - often at the same time.

+Paul: So you are a quiltmaker from Miamas?
 Me: No, I am a knight from Miamas.
 Quilting is my superpower :-D My quilts tell my stories.
+Paul: How big is your quilt?

 Me: It is multi-dimensional.